DHTMLX/gantt-docs/data/api/gantt_ontaskclick_event.md

 @params:
-- id			string				the id of the clicked task
+- id			string,number				the id of the clicked task
 * e				Event				a native event object

 @returns: